eternalstorms/ESSSubtitledMenuItemView/README.md

 It's very easy, and best explained in this sample Xcode project.

 ## Requirements
-This code works on macOS X 10.11 and newer.
+This code works on macOS X 10.11 and newer
 Developed with Xcode 12.4

 ## Support